slamora/brackets-wiki/SplitView-Architecture-Notes.md

 # Current Implementation
 This is an objective view of the system.

 The `.content` area of the application contains many widgets (in addition to the editor) that add to Bracket's user experience.
 These all start with the `PanelManager` which, for all intents and purposes, only manages the placement of these widgets.
-It does other things but doesn't really manage panels.

 Here's a 50,000ft view of how it's glued together: